idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 ## Health and habits

 Health - physical, emotional, cognitive and spiritual, is easy to understand but hard to maintain.
-My strategy to maintain health is [habits](/habits), but thanks to the [immutable laws of hard things](http://~/Immutable-Laws-Of-Hard), habits degrade without constant vigilance.
+My strategy to maintain health is [habits](/habits), but thanks to the [immutable laws of hard things](/Immutable-Laws-Of-Hard), habits degrade without constant vigilance.

+{%include summarize-page.html src="/Immutable-Laws-Of-Hard" %}

 I spend lots of time thinking about how I should be working my habits, but often end up not doing them.
 In this case, the key is to stop moaning and restart 'em.